Vebende/my-personel-cv/README.md

 # SOLID
 It is a coding approach that I have been talking about in many trainings since it was first introduced and that I care about.
 In fact, it includes many disciplines.
 In a very simple way, I have always managed to explain SOLID principles to my students.
 Almost all of them still continue to this day to make developments that strictly adhere to this technique.

-## Simple Responsibility
-You can take a quick look at my article where I examine solid concepts and color them with examples.
-Take a look at both the concepts of SOLID principles and how they can be adapted in today's technologies and review the new added values they can add to us today.

 [SOLID Principles](solid.md)